rhowlett/kicad_scripts/README.md

 |	kicad_bom2sch.pl              | Takes the input of a CSV bom file and updates fields in the schematic to match exactly |
 | kicad_sch_font_resize.pl      | CLI program using perl to modify the font sizes of a schematic |
 |	kicad_sch_page_order.pl       | CLI program to change to order of the pages in a hierarchial schematic |

+## extract_pcbnew.pl
+I think it worked...
+It's been too long since I played with this.
+This was written before most of this stuff could be done in python.
+Just a nice reference to a S-Expression parse and modification (technique can be used for other things too.)

 ## kicad_sch_standardize.sh
 <dl>